March 04, 2020 EBay Store Benefits: Is An EBay Store Worth The Cost?

 How to Open an eBay Store

-If it is, with a few clicks you will be on your way to your new store!
+If you’d weighed your options and you find an eBay store subscription is right for you, with a few clicks you will be on your way to your own store!
 Follow these four steps to set up your eBay store:

 - Go to “Choose a Store Subscription”

 - Find the eBay store subscription that works best for you and choose “Select and Review”